Vincit/objection.js/doc/includes/API.md

 has results for the `parent` relation.
 The recursion can be limited to certain depth by giving the depth after the `^` character.
 For example `parent.^3` is equal to `parent.parent.parent`.

+Relations can be aliased using the `as` keyword.

 ## Validator